MeckyWu/MeckyWu.github.io/_pages/about.md

 My research interest covers various aspects of machine learning theory, including deep learning and reinforcement learning.
 You can find my curriculum vitae [here](https://raw.githubusercontent.com/MeckyWu/MeckyWu.github.io/main/pdf/CV.pdf).

-<span style="color:red"> <b>I’m on the academia job market this year 2024!
-Feel free to reach out to me if you are interested in my research! </b> </span>.

 # 🔥 News